 Finally, colleges are ranked in their category by their total weighted score.

-National Universities: There are 281 National Universities in the country (173 public, 101 private, and 7 for-profits), based on categories developed by the Carnegie Foundation for the Advancement of Teaching.
+National Universities: There are 281 National Universities in the country (173 public, 101 private and seven for-profits), based on categories developed by the Carnegie Foundation for the Advancement of Teaching.
 The universities offer a full range of undergraduate majors, as well as master's and doctoral degrees; many strongly emphasize research.
-They are defined by the Carnegie Foundation as Research Universities (very high research activity), Research Universities (high research activity), and Doctoral/Research Universities.
+They are defined by the Carnegie Foundation as Research Universities (very high research activity), Research Universities (high research activity) and Doctoral/Research Universities.

-National Liberal Arts Colleges: The 251 National Liberal Arts Colleges emphasize undergraduate education and award at least 50% of their degrees in the liberal arts.
+National Liberal Arts Colleges: The 248 National Liberal Arts Colleges (27 public, 220 private and one for-profit) emphasize undergraduate education and award at least 50% of their degrees in the liberal arts.
 They are defined by the Carnegie Foundation as Baccalaureate Colleges – Arts & Sciences.

-Regional Universities: Like the National Universities, Regional Universities – defined by the Carnegie Foundation as Master's Colleges and Universities (larger programs), Master's Colleges and Universities (medium programs), and Master's Colleges and Universities (smaller programs) – provide a full range of undergraduate programs and some master's level programs.
+Regional Universities: Like the National Universities, Regional Universities – defined by the Carnegie Foundation as Master's Colleges and Universities (larger programs), Master's Colleges and Universities (medium programs) and Master's Colleges and Universities (smaller programs) – provide a full range of undergraduate programs and some master's level programs.
 They offer few, if any, doctoral programs.
-The 625 total regional universities are ranked within four geographic areas: North, South, Midwest, and West.

-U.S. News categories: The 1,607 regionally accredited schools were divided into categories based on the Basic Classifications revised in 2010 by the Carnegie Foundation for the Advancement of Teaching.
-This chart below can be used to determine how the Carnegie Foundation's Basic Classification maps into the U.S. News categories used in the 2013 edition of the Best Colleges rankings:
+U.S. News categories: The 1,596 regionally accredited schools were divided into categories based on the Basic Classifications revised in 2010 by the Carnegie Foundation for the Advancement of Teaching.

 |Category ||Total Number of Schools ||Total Number of Private Schools ||Total Number of Public Schools ||Total Number of Proprietary Schools ||Number in Category That Were Unranked |